-Both Great and North Keppel are the largest islands in a group of 16 smaller islands and rocky outcrops that make up the Keppel Islands.
-Some with cliffs that plunge into the sea and others with quiet “squeaking” white sand beaches.
-All situated on Australia’s Heritage listed – Southern Great Barrier Reef.
+Great Keppel and North Keppel Island are the largest islands in a group of 16 smaller islands and rocky outcrops that make up the Keppel Islands.
+Think cliffs that plunge into the sea, ‘squeaking’ white sand beaches and barrier reef on all sides.

 First off the Ferry we hired some snorkels and fins from Keppel Water sports and made direct tracks to Monkey Beach.
 My husband hiked one of the many walking trails which was equally as breathtaking as the SUP ride I made through the azure waters (mind you a little rough around the points).
 We rendezvoused on the insanely peaceful Monkey Beach, with both trips taking around 30mins.

 After a much-deserved break, we were ready for some champers and our picnic rug.
 We snacked a little before exploring the striking white coastline and rocky cliff edges.